NinoNutsa/ada-project-datacuisiniers/index.md

 <img src="assets/img/avgmovbygen.png" height=400px width=624px class="center"/>
 <img src="assets/img/avgmovbyreg.png" height=400px width=624px class="center"/>

-It's evident that during the 1910s, the United States produced a majority of male actors, particularly known for their frequent appearances in numerous movies within a single year.
+It is evident that during the 1910s, the United States produced a majority of male actors, particularly known for their frequent appearances in numerous movies within a single year.
 However, when considering mean frequency, women from the same period also displayed high participation at that time.
 The context of the 1910s is crucial because during this period produced more short-movie, that demanded less effort compared to now-a-days movies.
 Additionally, the limited pool of available actors resulted in recurring roles for figures like Roscoe Arbuckle, Charlie Chaplin, Oliver Hardy for men, and Charlotte Burton and Louise Lester for women.

 We can see that even if the mean frequency remains constant over time (with a peak in the 1910s in the US as seen before) and that there are not a lot of differences between men and women, considering the datas over time highlights different trends over time, like  the emergence of Asian movie since the 1970 which corresponds to [Bollywood golden era](https://www.nfi.edu/what-is-bollywood/#:~:text=Bollywood%2C%20often%20known%20as%20the,around%201000%20films%20every%20year.) and also the progressive appearance of african actors since 1950.
 Note that the missing datas in Oceania implied peaks for each years between 1935 and 1970.